joelgrondrup/silverstripe-microbizz/README.md

 }
 ```

-Any extension of the BaseWebhook should receive three parameters: data, params and event.
-Data is the data that is sent from Microbizz (i.e. a customer or todo object), params is an array with the parameters from the Microbizz application and the event is the MicrobizzEvent object in SilverStripe which you can use to add information to the log in the CMS.
-This is especially useful for debugging and for explaining what happened.
+Every extension of the BaseWebhook should accept three parameters: data, params, and event.
+Data represents the information sent from Microbizz, params is an array of parameters from the Microbizz application, and event is the MicrobizzEvent object in SilverStripe.
+Modify the log in the CMS using this, which is particularly useful for debugging and detailing what transpired.

 ## Interface Endpoints

+🎛 **Embed Interfaces**
-Interface endpoints are iframes that are placed into the Microbizz CRM-system in different places.
-They are named "interface" in the [documentation](https://micropedia.microbizz.com/tec/making-a-microbizz-app#MakingaMicrobizzapp-Programmingendpoints).
-To create an interface endpoint, you need to create a class that extends the BaseInterfaceEndpoint class.
-This class should have a static function that receives three parameters: data and params.
+Interface endpoints are iframes embedded within the Microbizz CRM system at various locations.
+They are referred to as "interfaces" in the [documentation](https://micropedia.microbizz.com/tec/making-a-microbizz-app#MakingaMicrobizzapp-Programmingendpoints).
+To create an interface endpoint, extend the `BaseInterfaceEndpoint` class and implement a static function with parameters: `data` and `params`.

-The data is the GET parameters from the iframe and params is an array with the parameters from the Microbizz application.
-The params variable also holds the sessiontokenresult, interface and application objects.
+`Data` includes the GET parameters from the iframe, while `params` is an array that contains the Microbizz application parameters, session token result, interface, and application objects.

 ### Example